mickem/www.nsclient.org/docs/nsclient.md

 # About NSClient++

 NSClient++ (nscp) aims to be a simple yet powerful and flexible monitoring daemon.
-It was built for Nagios/Icinga/Naemon, but nothing in the daemon is Nagios/Icinga specific and it can and is used in many other scenarios where you want to receive/distribute check metrics.
-It is entirely possible to use it stand alone as well as the core monitoring system though that is not recommended as it is rather limited.
+It was built for Nagios/Icinga/Naemon, but nothing in the daemon is specific to those systems, and it is used in many other scenarios where check metrics need to be collected, forwarded or acted upon.
+NSClient++ can also run standalone as the central monitoring system, though that is not recommended — the built-in scheduling and alerting are intentionally minimal compared to a dedicated monitoring server.

 ## What does it do?

-NSClient++ does basically three things:
+NSClient++ does three things:

-* Allow remote checks
-  Allow a remote machine (monitoring server) to request commands to be run on this machine (the monitored machine) which return the status of the machine.
+* **Allow remote checks** — let a monitoring server request commands on the monitored machine and return the result.
-* Monitor system in realtime
-  Monitor your systems and submit the findings and results a remote (monitoring server).
+* **Monitor systems in real time** — collect metrics locally and submit them to a remote monitoring server.
-* Resolve your problems
-  NSClient++ can take action either on its own monitoring or remotely from a central server and act on what happens and resolve issues.
+* **Resolve problems** — act on its own findings or on instructions from a central server (for example restarting a service when a check fails).

+In addition it offers a built-in [Web UI](docs/setup/web-interface.md), a [REST API](docs/api/rest/metrics.md), and is scriptable in [Lua](docs/extending/lua.md) and Python or via any external script.

 ## What monitoring systems does it support?

-While NSClient++ was designed to work with Nagios/Naemon/Icinga it can easiily be adapted to be used with any monitoring or information system.
+NSClient++ was designed to work with Nagios/Naemon/Icinga but can easily be adapted to any monitoring or information system.
+The full module list lives in the [reference](docs/reference/index.md); the protocols it speaks are:

+**Active checks (server side)**

-* NRPE (Nagios Remote plugin Executor)
+* NRPE — Nagios Remote Plugin Executor
+* check_nt — legacy NSClient protocol
+* check_mk — Check_MK live status
+* REST / HTTP — NSClient++ native API

+**Passive submission (client side)**

-* NSCA (Nagios Service Check Acceptor)
+* NSCA — Nagios Service Check Acceptor
+* NSCA-NG — TLS-based next-generation NSCA
-* NRDP
+* NRDP — Nagios Remote Data Processor
+* Icinga 2 — passive results via the Icinga 2 REST API
+* Op5 — Op5 Monitor northbound API

+**Metrics and log forwarding**

+* Graphite
 * Syslog
-* Graphite
 * SMTP
 * CollectD
+* Elastic
-* REST
+* Prometheus / OpenMetrics (scraped from the REST API)

 ## Where does it run?

-NSClient++ should run on most operating systems.

-* All Windows OS:es since Windows
-* Most linux os:es
+NSClient++ runs on Windows and most Linux distributions.
+There are two Windows editions — a standard build for Windows Server 2008 R2 / Windows 7 and later, and a legacy build that still runs on Windows XP.
+See [Supported platforms](docs/setup/supported-platforms.md) for the full matrix.

 ## Who is behind NSClient++?